 There is no overnight parking at any time.
 Each successful applicant is only entitled to one permit which is assigned to the registered vehicle.
 Permits will be valid for the duration of your course/studies, expiring on the supplied course end date (see application below).
 You are not permitted to copy your permit, only officially issued permits are valid.

 Once an application is processed the permit will need to be collected from the Student Support Centre, your student ID will be required when collecting your permit.
 The current Parking Policy will continue to be in force.

 There are four double charging posts at the Brayford Campus, meaning there are eight parking spaces with access to a 7kw Mennekes socket charger, compatible with all plug-in vehicle brands.
-The marked bays, which can be located on this map, are reserved for electric vehicle charging until 10.30am Monday to Friday, and all day at weekends.
+A map of locations of the marked bays can be found at the end of this page.
+Spaces are reserved for electric vehicle charging until 10.30am Monday to Friday, and all day at weekends.

 The new EV charging points are provided in conjunction with POD Point.
 Staff and students wishing to charge their vehicle will need to have the POD Point App on their mobile device, with an account set up using their University email address.
 PodPoint users will also need to provide their own charging cable.
 More information on how to use the points can be found on the POD Point website(opens in a new tab).
 Please remember that you will need to display a valid parking permit while using the spaces.
 Student permits are valid after 1630hrs on weekdays and at weekends, and pay and display tickets after 1630hrs on weekdays and at weekends.

 Following the addition of these charging points, and the transfer of pay and display parking operations to City of Lincoln Council, the University has made some updates to the University Car Parking Policy.
 All staff who park on campus should make themselves aware of the updated policy.